 - Huevas: The roe sacks of different fish

-While the Andalusian regions of Jaén and Cordoba may be the most famous for olive oil, Granada can definitely hold its own and some wonderful producers are found less than an hour from the city.
-Make sure the restaurants you are visiting have aceite de oliva virgin extra for your salad and bread!
+While the Andalusian regions of Jaén and Córdoba may be the most famous for olive oil, Granada can definitely hold its own, and some wonderful producers are found less than an hour from the city.
+Make sure the restaurants you're visiting have aceite de oliva virgin extra for your salad and bread!

-Granada is one of the best places in Spain to eat authentic Moroccan dishes (some of which actually originated in Granada– not Morocco– when it was still Al-Andalus).
-See my recommendations below to taste some of the city’s best.
+Granada is one of the best places in Spain to eat authentic Moroccan dishes.
+Some of them actually originated in Granada—not Morocco—when it was still part of Al-Andalus.
+See my restaurant recommendations below to taste some of the city's best.

 Kebabs

-As a student city, the kebab scene is thriving in Granada.
+As a student city, Granada has a thriving kebab scene.
 As I said earlier, I survived for four months on free tapas and kebabs!
-The best kebabs in Spain come from Granada (in my opinion!).
+In my opinion, the best kebabs in Spain come from Granada!

-In Granada’s tea shops and kebab windows, you’ll also find dulces árabes (like baklava and other pastries made of phyllo dough, nuts and covered in honey or sugar syrup).
+In Granada's tea shops and kebab windows, you'll also find dulces árabes.
+These are pastries like baklava and other sweets made of phyllo dough, nuts, and honey or sugar syrup.

-When I was a student in Granada I went out nearly every night (my classes the next day didn’t start until 3pm!).
-But it wasn’t always for a beer or wine– often I visited a tea shop for a pot of steaming hot tea.
-My favorites were the classic mint tea or the milky spiced té Pakistani (which reminds me of Chai).
+When I was a student in Granada I went out nearly every night (my classes the next day didn't start until 3 p.m.!).
+But it wasn't always for a beer or wine—often I visited a tea shop for a pot of steaming hot tea.
+My favorites were the classic mint tea and the milky spiced té pakistaní (which reminds me of chai).

 Migas